hashicorp-services/tfm/site/docs/index.md

-_tfm_ is a standalone CLI for Terraform Cloud and Terraform Enterprise migrations.
+_tfm_ is a standalone CLI for Terraform Community Edition, Terraform Cloud, Terraform Enterprise migrations.

-HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during a TFE to TFC migration.
+HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements, customers, and partners during migrations.

-This tool has been developed to assist HashiCorp Implementation Services and customer engagements during an migration of TFE to TFC(or another TFE).
-Having a tool allows HashiCorp and the customer the ability to standardize the migration process.
+This tool has been developed to assist HashiCorp Implementation Services and customer engagements during an migration of Terraform community edition configurations to TFC/TFE, TFE to TFC(or another TFE), or 1 TFC org to another TFC org.
+Having a tool allows HashiCorp and the customer the ability to standardize the migration process and reduce the time required to migrate at scale.